-- Agencies must provide prenatal diagnosis genetic counseling services according to policies and guidelines provided in these billing instructions and in the Department Core Provider Agreement. - The Department requires prenatal genetic counselors to: - ✓ Be able to elicit and interpret individual and family histories; - ✓ Know medical aspects of problems encountered in genetic service programs; - ✓ Know genetic and mathematic principles well enough to understand the limitations, significance, and interpretations of specialized laboratory and clinical procedures and to transmit and interpret genetic information to patients and families; - ✓ Be skilled in the interviewing and counseling techniques required to: - Elicit necessary information from the patient or family to reach appropriate conclusions about treatment and needs; - Anticipate areas of difficulty and conflict; - Help the families and individuals recognize and cope with their emotional and psychological needs; - > Transmit pertinent information effectively; - Recognize situations that require referral; - ✓ Be knowledgeable enough about available health care resources to make appropriate referrals; and - Facilitate community referrals as indicated.
+- Providers must provide prenatal diagnosis genetic counseling services according to policies and guidelines provided in these billing instructions and in the Health Care Authority's Core Provider Agreement. - The Agency or Agency's designee requires prenatal genetic counselors to: - ✓ Be able to elicit and interpret individual and family histories; - ✓ Know medical aspects of problems encountered in genetic service programs; - ✓ Know genetic and mathematic principles well enough to understand the limitations, significance, and interpretations of specialized laboratory and clinical procedures and to transmit and interpret genetic information to patients and families; - ✓ Be skilled in the interviewing and counseling techniques required to: - Elicit necessary information from the patient or family to reach appropriate conclusions about treatment and needs; - Anticipate areas of difficulty and conflict: - Help the families and individuals recognize and cope with their emotional and psychological needs; - > Transmit pertinent information effectively; - Recognize situations that require referral; - ✓ Be knowledgeable enough about available health care resources to make appropriate referrals; and - Facilitate community referrals as indicated.